adish29/adish29/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on improving my software development skills.
-- 🌱 I’m currently learning databases.
 - 👯 I’m looking to collaborate on good research project in machine learning.
 - 💬 Ask me about Algorithms and Cricket.
 - 😄 Pronouns: He/Him